bruderstein/PythonScript/docs/source/scintilla.rst

    The main search and replace method, using regular expressions.
 The regular expression syntax in use is that from Notepad++, which is actually the `Boost::Regex <https://www.boost.org/doc/libs/1_80_0/libs/regex/doc/html/index.html>`_ implementation (specifically the Perl regular expression syntax).

+   IMPORTANT NOTE:
+   The replace function provided to editor.rereplace should not invoke additional calls to editor.rereplace or other replacement functions that modify the same text being processed.
+Doing so may result in unpredictable behavior.

    ``flags`` are from the re module (e.g. ``re.IGNORECASE``), so ``import re`` if you use the flags.